constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 4: Restrict Client access by source IP addresses.

-For security reasons it is important to restrict access to the server to a
+For security reasons it is important to restrict access to the server to a set of allowed source IP addresses.

-Lets create a simple authentication server that implements PAP protocol.
+The server will then only accept a RADIUS request if it comes from one of the allowed source IP addresses.

+If your RADIUS client or Network Access Server is behind a firewall, then the source IP address that Cloudessa will see is the IP address of the firewall.

+Let us assume that the ip address of your firewall is `20.21.22.23`.

-First lets create a virtual server
+First lets create a source IP address.

-* Go to `Virtual Servers`, click `Create`
+* Go to `Src IP Addresses`, click `Create`
-* In the pop-up windows set server name to `PAP Server` and protocol to `PAP`.
+* In the pop-up window set the IP address to `20.21.22.23` and the name to `Gateway1`.
 * Click `OK`.
-Now the server is created.
+Now the source IP address is creared.
-* Now click the server to see the IP address as well as the authentication and accounting port numbers for the server.
-You need this information to configure your RADIUS client.

-Now we need to specify user groups that have access to the RADIUS server.
+Now we need to use this source IP address with the PAP server we created in Lesson 2.

 * Select `PAP Server` in the server table.
+* Click `Edit`, unset `Disable IP filtering` checkbox, and click `Save`.
-* Go to `User Groups` tab.
+* Go to `Src IP Addresses` tab.
-* Click `Add Group` and select `Group` (we have created it in Lesson 1).
+* Click `Add src IP address", and select `Gateway1`.

-Now lets specify that the server will accept PAP requests from all sources.

-* Select `PAP Server` in the server table.
-* Click `Edit`
-* Set `Disable IP filtering`.

-Now the PAP server is running and authenticating users from `Group1`.
+Now the PAP server is running and accepting only requests that come from the ip address `20.21.22.23`.

 ### Lesson 5: Enable Two-factor authentication.